Out-Law Guide | 25 Nov 2020 | 7:26 pm | 3 min. read

-Pursuant to article R. 153-1 of the CMF, if the foreign investor is a Non-EU/EEA Investor, an investment shall be deemed to qualify as a Regulated Investment in the event such investment falls into one of the following categories:
+Pursuant to article R. 153-1 of the CMF, an investment shall be deemed to qualify as a Regulated Investment in the event the investment falls into one of the following categories:

 Pursuant to article L. 151-3 of the CMF, any Regulated Investment is subject to the prior authorisation of the MoE if such investment relates to (i) a public authority activity or (ii) (a) activities that are likely to affect public order, public safety or national defence or (b) activities of research, production or sale of weapons, ammunitions, gunpowder or explosive materials ("Regulated Activities").

 The scope of such Regulated Activities is set out under new article R. 151-3 of the CMF.